Let’s do better

 The chance of a child from a poorer background going to a higher-performing school is falling.

 Millions of British children live in poverty.
-Fewer than half reach the expected levels for English and maths by the end of primary school.
+Fewer than half reach expected levels for English and maths by the end of primary.